-Remuneration is seen by many investors as a litmus test for wider corporate governance practices; it encompasses board effectiveness, challenge and oversight, strategy and risk management.
+Remuneration is seen by many investors as a litmus test for wider corporate governance practices; it encompasses board effectiveness and leadership, challenge and oversight as well as strategy and risk management.
 Shareholders will therefore continue to examine remuneration policies critically, with a view to ensuring that they are closely aligned with their interests and are driving long-term strategic success.